CBPFGMS/cbpfgms.github.io/pbifdc/README.md

 **`data-showhelp`**: shows the annotations explaining how to use the data visualisation.
 Accepted values:

 - `"true"`: annotations shown when the page loads.
-- `"false"`: annotations no shown.
+- `"false"`: annotations not shown when the page loads.
 The user can easily show the annotations by clicking the "help" button.

 If the value is neither `"true" ` nor `"false"`, it defaults to `"false" `.